 Fact 4: Hiprex Coverts Your Urine Into Formaldehyde

-Yes, that’s right, formaldehyde.
-Here’s how I it works.
+Yes, formaldehyde.
 When taken orally, methenamine is metabolized by the liver into formaldehyde, which is then released into the urine.

-Formaldehyde is a strong antimicrobial agent that helps to prevent the growth and spread of bacteria that can cause UTIs.
-It also helps to prevent the formation of biofilms in the bladder by disrupting the ability of bacteria to attach to the bladder wall.
+Formaldehyde is a strong antimicrobial agent that helps prevent the growth and spread of bacteria causing UTIs.
+It also disrupts the formation of biofilms in the bladder.

-Hiprex keeps the urine acidic which creates an environment that is less conducive to bacterial growth.
-The acidity of the urine can be monitored with a pH test using teststrips.
+Additionally, Hiprex keeps the urine acidic, creating an environment less conducive to bacterial growth.

-In order to maintain the right level of acidity, patients who are taking Hiprex should avoid consuming foods and drinks that can make the urine more alkaline.
+Patients should avoid foods and drinks that make the urine more alkaline, such as citrus fruits, dairy products, and antacids.
 Examples are citrus fruits, dairy products, and antacids.

 Fact 5: Antibiotics Plus Hiprex Is The Doctor’s Only Solution For Chronic UTIs Today, But Be Aware Of Long-Term Effects